|Llyr Gruffydd AC||Cadeirydd y Pwyllgor|

 Cynigiwyd y cynnig.

-Right, we'll go into private session now.
-Could I propose, in accordance with Standing Order 17.42(vi), that the committee resolves to exclude the public from the remainder of the meeting?
-Are Members content to agree to that?
+So, we'll move into private session now, then, and I propose, in accordance with Standing Order 17.42(vi), that the committee resolves to exclude the public from items 5 and 7 of today's meeting and for the whole of the next meeting on 9 October.
+Are Members content?

 Derbyniwyd y cynnig.